Disney+ / Home Screen

 Leadership initially asked for “more titles in the home screen carousel.”

-But after reviewing product data, I reframed the problem: How do we show users more value without changing their current habits?
+But after reviewing product data, I reframed the problem: How do we show users more value without trying to change their current habits?

 PROCESS